North America Job Adventures (U.S. & Canada)

 Program in the Spotlight Do you have a zest for life with a passion for people, travel and the outdoors?
 Whether by foot, bicycle, kayak or raft, Trip Leaders are the catalyst for a fun, interesting, safe and personally rewarding experience for their group of active travelers.
 Leaders enrich each trip with their personality, drive, and passion for travel and the outdoors, while providing outstanding customer service and sharing their love and knowledge of the area.
 Backroads is also seeking to build a diverse team of seasonal Trip Prep Specialists (TPS) to work behind the scenes in tandem with Trip Leaders to ensure smooth trip logistics (bikes, vans, trailers and trip-related paperwork) before and after each departure.
 The TPS role is based in one of many regional hubs but does not work on trip.
 First year Leaders receive a competitive daily wage and gratuities, plus gourmet meals, accommodations in some of the best inns, hotels and campgrounds the region has to offer, travel costs, generous pro-deals and many other fringe benefits.
 At minimum, applicants must be at least 21 years of age and have a valid driver's license and clean driving record.
 If you are master problem solver, effective public speaker, skilled driver, meticulous record keeper, a motivating force in group dynamics while being sensitive to individual needs, and have a passion for travel, join the Backroads.com family!

-More job exploration!2024 is going to be HUGE!
+More job exploration!2026 is going to be HUGE.
 It's an exciting time to work at Backroads with loads of opportunity!
-Now accepting applications for U.S., Canadian and European Trip Leaders and Trip Prep Specialists who can work from April through October 2024.
+Backroads is now accepting applications for U.S., Canadian and European Trip Leaders and Trip Prep Specialists who can work from April through October 2026 (flex start/end dates).
 Speaking a foreign language is welcome, but not required.

 Curious what it means to be a Backroads Trip Leader?
 Take a look at this video to meet a few of Backroad's amazing field staff!